jakelangham/kestrel/paper/paper.md

 which imports `Kestrel` solutions at their georeferenced coordinates and prepares each of the data fields for visualisation.
 This provides a particularly convenient workflow for geoscientists.
 An example of this output is given in [Figure 1].
-[Mention KML too?]

 # Statement of need